KeganHollern/DotaKeyChanger/README.md

 To import, simply complete step 4 and click "Import".
 Select your exporting settings & you are done!

 Note, both of these features require you to have already launched dota under the account you are importing or exporting.

+# Account Nicknames
+In version 1.0.2, nicknaming accounts was added.

+Clicking the Nick button next to the selected account allows you to enter a nickname for the account.
+This should help you remember which account is which when using multiple accounts.